Proton VPN VPN Review

 Stealth

-Stealth is a proprietary protocol that uses obfuscation to make your VPN traffic look like HTTPS traffic.
-This is useful if you're contending with internet censors that don't allow access to a site through a VPN.
+Stealth is a proprietary protocol that utilizes obfuscation to disguise your VPN traffic as HTTPS traffic.
+This is useful if you're dealing with internet censors that block access to a site through a VPN.

 If you want to learn about the performance differences between WireGuard and OpenVPN, check out our comparison.